Image by TheHungryDudes

 So I’ve had to learn to reduce and cope with stress.
 That starts with saying no – to a lot of stuff.
 It might be hard and you might be saying no to a lot of “good” things, but doing so will allow you to say yes to a few “great” things.

 A few things have helped me cope with stress.
 Prayer.
 Meditation.
 Yoga.
-My friend Jen, who taught me about HeartMath.
 Walking.
 Talking to my husband instead of holding all of my feelings inside.
 Yeah, that one is quite helpful.

 Essential Oils

-For the past year, I’ve been using doTERRA oils and I love them.
+I’ve been using oils for over eight years now and love them.

-Since I started using them, they’ve helped me heal ear infections, sinus infections and cold sores.
+Since I started using them, they’ve helped with occasional stomach upset, energy boosting, skin soothing and so much more.
 They also help me keep my kids (and myself) calm.
 They’ve even won over my super-skeptical husband.

 Self-Care